SelfMadeSystem/interpreted-lang-test/README.md

 for an example.
 I just wanted it to be easy to implement, and postfix/prefix notation is  very easy to implement.

 Functions are first-class, and can be passed around as arguments.

-If statements and while loops aren't technically implemented, but they've been implemented using native functions.
-This is why you have to wrap the condition and the body in an anonymous function.